 Interest Rate Risk Interest rate risk is the risk that changes in market rates will adversely affect the fair market value of an investment.
-The Agency does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing
+The Agency does not have a formal investment policy that limits investment maturities as a means of managing its exposure to fair value losses arising from increasing interest rates.
+In practice, the Agency limits investments to 20 years to minimize fair value losses arising from interest rate risk, with the exception of the MBS that the Agency holds related to its Home Ownership Bond Programs.

 Credit Risk Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligation.
 State statutes authorize the Agency to invest in (i) direct obligations or obligations on which the principal and interest are unconditionally guaranteed by the US Government; (ii) obligations issued by an approved agency or corporation wholly-owned by the US Government; (iii) interest-bearing time deposits, certificates of deposit, or other approved forms of deposits in any bank or trust company in North Carolina which satisfies insurance and, if necessary, collateral requirements for holding Agency money; (iv) duly established investment programs of the State Treasurer; (v) repurchase agreements; and (vi) repurchase agreements with banks and financial institutions which are chartered outside of the State and meet specified rating and collateral requirements of the various trust agreements.
-The MBS are securitized by FNMA (fair value - \$590,589,000, rated Aaa/AA+), by GNMA (fair value - \$568,103,000, rated Aaa/AA+) and by FHLMC (fair value - \$56,850,000, rated Aaa/AA+).
+The MBS are securitized by FNMA (fair value - \$527,793,000, rated Aaa/AA+), by GNMA (fair value - \$594,520,000, rated Aaa/AA+) and by FHLMC (fair value - \$53,926,000, rated Aaa/AA+).
 The GNMA MBS are direct obligations of the US Government.
-The US Agency securities are direct obligations of the Federal Farm Credit Bank, Federal Home Loan Bank and the FHLMC notes (rated Aaa/AA+) and have a fair value of \$34,966,000.
+The US Agency securities are direct obligations of the Federal Farm Credit Bank and Federal Home Loan Bank (rated Aaa/AA+) and have a fair value of \$9,651,000.

 Concentration of Credit Risk Concentration of credit risk is the risk of loss related to the percentage of the Agency's investment portfolio in any single issuer, except for investments explicitly backed by the US government.
-Listed below are the Agency's investments in a single issuer which exceed 5% of total investments as of June 30, 2021 (in thousands):
+Listed below are the Agency's investments in a single issuer which exceed 5% of total investments as of June 30, 2022 (in thousands):